Fixed-Rate Mortgage vs. ARM: How Do They Compare?

 Are you looking to purchase a new home, investment or vacation property?
-Schwab Bank and Quicken Loans® can help you find a loan that makes sense for you.
+Schwab Bank and Rocket Mortgage® can help you find a loan that makes sense for you.

-- Find out more about Schwab Bank’s home lending program provided by Quicken Loans.
+- Find out more about Schwab Bank’s home lending program provided by Rocket Mortgage.

-- You may be eligible for home lending discounts based on your qualifying assets with Schwab.
+- You may be eligible for home lending discounts based on your qualifying assets with Schwab and Schwab Bank.
 To learn more check out today’s mortgage rates and discounts.